Glistix/book/src/recipes/overriding-packages.md

 As an example, the [official `gleam_json` package](https://github.com/gleam-lang/json) does not support the Nix target by default, while several Gleam packages depend on it, creating a problem if we want to use those packages.
 Luckily, the Glistix project maintains a Nix-compatible fork of this package, `glistix_json`, at [https://github.com/glistix/json](https://github.com/glistix/json).

-Here's how we can use it as a Git submodule, ensuring we can use packages which depend on `gleam_json` (and also so we can depend on it ourselves):
+Since [`glistix_json` is available on Hex](https://hex.pm/packages/glistix_json), we can use the procedure described in the previous section to apply a patch from `gleam_json` to `glistix_json`, ensuring we can use packages which depend on `gleam_json` (and also so we can depend on it ourselves).

+However, **for demonstration purposes only,** here's how we could use it as a Git submodule (you'd apply the same instructions for forks not available on Hex):

 1. Run the command below to add the repository as a Git submodule of your project.
 We add submodules to the `external/` folder as a convention: